informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 #### hide_column_header

 By setting this to `true`, chaise will hide the column header (and still show the value).
 This is only supported in `detailed` context.
 If this attribute is missing, we are going to use the inherited behavior from the [column display](annotation.md#tag-2016-column-display) annotation.
 If that one is missing too, [display annotation](annotation.md#tag-2015-display) will be used.

+#### visible_cell_height

+Limit the height of displayed cells.
+Currently only supported in the `detailed` context (record page).
+The acceptable values are,

+- Any positive number: The cell values in the record page will be limited to the given height.
+- `false`: Disable the feature and show all the contents.
+If this property is missing or is invalid, this is the default behavior.

 #### self-link
 If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column of the current table and add the `"self_link": true` to the definition.